0x1DOCD00D/CS441_Fall2024/Homeworks/Homework1.md

 ![img_2.png](img_2.png)

 Initially, all embeddings are given random values/weights and these weights will be updated later as part of the learning/training process using neural networks with the backpropagation learning algorithm.
 It is assumed that the vocabulary size of your dataset could be at least a few thousand words and the number of the output embedding dimensions can be determined experimentally, e.g., three dimensions may be a very small and unrealistic number whereas choosing millions of dimensions may be computationally prohibitive for this homework.
-In Deeplearning4j you can compute token embeddings using [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) or other embedding models.
+Since the goal of this homework is to learn how to use the Map/Reduce model and its Hadoop implementation, we are not striving to optimize the learning pipeline or to achieve a certain precision in the learned values, so highly imprecise results of learning embeddings are Ok.

+There are two components of this homework: parallelizing token computation by applying JTokkit to the input data and parallelizing learning vector embeddings.
+As an example, consider Deeplearning4j library using which you can compute token embeddings with [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) that does not require the conversion of text to integer tokens.
 Below are the steps shown in Java-like pseudocode compiled from various published programs to compute token embeddings using Word2Vec in Deeplearning4j.
 [Goldman Sacks](https://github.com/goldmansachs/MRWord2Vec) published an example of the map/reduce implementation of token embedding and you can study and emulate it.
 Once the embeddings are computed you can compute lists of semantically related words based on the closeness between their vector embeddings.

 ```java
 public class Word2VecExample {